Paul Keetch: Personal life

 Keetch married Claire Elizabeth Baker on 21 December 1991 and they had one son.
 She worked for her husband as a constituency case worker.
 They divorced in 2011.

 On 8 July 2007, he was taken seriously ill whilst travelling to the United States on a flight.
 The pilot turned the aeroplane back to London and he was admitted to London Chest Hospital.
 Doctors eventually diagnosed him with idiopathic ventricular fibrillation and fitted an implantable cardioverter-defibrillator.

 On 13 November 2009, The Sun printed front-page photos of the married MP kissing the estranged wife of SAS soldier and author Cameron Spence, with the pair staying overnight in Keetch's flat and subsequently emerging at 10:30am the next day, 11 November.
 Keetch's first wife divorced him just over a year later.

 Post-parliamentary career

-After he stood down from parliament in 2010, Keetch resumed work as a lobbyist, initially working alone.
+After leaving parliament in 2010, Keetch resumed work as a lobbyist, initially working alone.
 In 2011 he became a founding partner in Wellington Street Partners with retired Conservative MP Sir Sydney Chapman and expelled Labour MP Phil Woolas.
 Keetch resigned from the partnership in 2013 and resumed independent practice.

 On 7 March 2016, Keetch announced he would be campaigning to leave the European Union in the 23 June EU referendum.
-He fronted the "Liberal Leave" organisation and was the only prominent Liberal Democrat to endorse a Leave vote.
+He fronted the "Liberal Leave" organisation and was the most prominent Liberal Democrat to endorse a Leave vote.

 After a short illness, Keetch died on 24 May 2017, at the age of 56.